Why WordPress storytelling just got better

 The potential challenges of Web Stories for WordPress

-Web Stories will no doubt be on the radar of all serious publishers.
-But as with most new innovations, it will likely present executional challenges.
+Web Stories for WordPress is likely on the radar of all serious publishers.
+But as with most new innovations, it doesn’t come without executional challenges.

-Firstly, who is going to create the content?
+Firstly, who creates the content?
 Even with the help of such a flexible tool, visual storytelling takes time and a certain degree of artistic flair.
 Journalists may lack the necessary skills.
 And even if they can manage, is visual design the most efficient use of an already lean news team?

-Our guess is that publishers will feel the overall gain is worth some initial pain.
+In our view, the overall gain for digital publishers is worth some initial pain.
 By enlisting the help of content creators and editors in the early stages, organisations can develop templates and tip sheets.
 These upstream investments will help editorial teams transition more seamlessly into their new story-focused roles.

 - How can you create opportunities for native and bespoke advertising solutions?